The Day Quentin Tarantino Became A Filmmaker

 Highlights From the Church of Tarantino Interview

-The 3 Best of His Own Films: “Well, I guess ‘Inglourious Basterds’ is the best film I made.
-‘Once Upon a Time in Hollywood’ is my favorite.
-But I think ‘Kill Bill’ is the ultimate Quentin movie.
+The 3 Best of His Own Films: “Well, I guess Inglourious Basterds is the best film I made.
+Once Upon a Time in Hollywood is my favorite.
+But I think Kill Bill is the ultimate Quentin movie.
 Like nobody else could have made it.
 Every aspect about it is so particularly ripped — like with tentacles and bloody tissue — from my imagination and my id and my loves and my passions and my obsession.
-So, I think ‘Kill Bill’ is the movie I was born to make.
-I think ‘Inglourious Basterds’ is my masterpiece, but ‘Once Upon A Time In Hollywood’ is my favorite.”
+So, I think Kill Bill is the movie I was born to make.
+I think Inglourious Basterds is my masterpiece, but Once Upon A Time In Hollywood is my favorite.”

 The Excitement Of Doing Something New (Which Is Why Tarantino Decided Not To Direct The Spin-Off or Sequel to Once Upon A Time In Hollywood): “I got into pre-production [for a Once Upon A Time In Hollywood spin-off].
-It was the same fucking thing…I love this script, but I'm still walking down the same ground that I've already walked, and…there was no question that the ship would arrive at port.
+It was the same f**king thing…I love this script, but I'm still walking down the same ground that I've already walked, and…there was no question that the ship would arrive at port.
 There was no question that we won't sink.
 There's no ceiling for me to hit the head of my talent on.
 And it just kind of un-enthused me as we went forward.

 On The Value of Creating Scarcity (After He Got Back Full IP Rights for Kill Bill): “I love my old work, but I'm not all that about mining it and taking from it and spinning off from it…In this world, that everything is available and everything is for profit and everything is a chip to be sold on the market because everything is owned by corporations.
 [Kill Bill is] not owned by a corporation.
 That's owned by me.
 The fact that you have to come to my theater [where he occasionally screens the film] to see it, and it's not just sitting on a stack of DVDs and Blu-Rays that you get around to watching eventually…The minute it becomes in your hand, it just means less.

 All right, but the thing is the fact that it's playing at a theater.
 Now you guys came to see it and you got it in just the best way.
 And no, you can't lend it to your friend.
 Now you're going to have to tell your friends about it and they're going to be jealous of you.
-That just happens so fucking rarely now that there's something really, really cool about having something that's just not a button away.”

-The Legacy He Wants People In 50 Years To Think Of Him: “[Using] your 50-year analogy, I hope that I have the same analogy.
-There's an analogy to me 50 years from now that there is to Hitchcock today, that I did my things in my time and I did them well and I create a certain thing that you get from my stuff and then other people took it and did their own things with it.
+That just happens so f**king rarely now that there's something really, really cool about having something that's just not a button away.”The Legacy He Wants People In 50 Years To Think Of Him: “[Using] your 50-year analogy, I hope that I have the same impact that Hitchcock has today.
+[People will see] I did my things in my time and I did them well and I create a certain thing that you get from my stuff and then other people took it and did their own things with it.
 But if you want the real deal, you go to me.
 And each generation picked it up and made it their own.”

 Go listen to the interview.